 Please contact Trina Noonan, Managing Director via email or call or (503) 688-5579 if you have already designated Health In Harmony as a beneficiary or would like to make a Legacy Circle gift to Health In Harmony.

 For more information, Health In Harmony’s Gift Acceptance and Solicitation Policy provides guidance for donations we can accept and how we process them.

 Health In Harmony Legacy Circle Gift Options

-This is not an exhaustive or in-depth discussion of giving options.
-Please consult your attorney or other financial advisor to discuss the tax and other benefits of these and other charitable giving options.
+This is not an exhaustive or in-depth list of giving options.
+Please consult your attorney or other financial advisor to discuss the tax and financial considerations of these and other charitable giving options.
 He or she can advise you of the benefits of various options and of the best way to employ them for your financial goals and situation.

 A revocable gift made through a will.
 This is the most common type of planned gift, and it is very easy to set up.
 You can bequeath a specific amount or a percentage of your estate, a specific asset, or choose from many other options.
 Click here for sample language for each situation.

 Different vehicles but similar in that they are irrevocable agreements where you receive fixed or variable income from an asset through your life, and the remaining value of the asset after your lifetime goes to Health In Harmony.
 A trust is more flexible than an annuity but more complicated to set up.
 A Remainder Interest is a similar situation for property, where you will transfer the asset to Health In Harmony but continue to use the asset for your lifetime.
-A Pooled Income Fund is also similar with income coming back to you over your lifetime - it is just for multiple people to contribute to the principal.
+A Pooled Income Fund is similar with income coming back to you over your lifetime, and multiple people can contribute to the principal.

 Another irrevocable arrangement by which you transfer an asset for a period of years to create income for Health In Harmony.
 After the designated period, the asset passes to one or more other persons (or trusts) that you designate.